 LDCs (Berkshire Gas Company, Liberty, National Grid) - As previously stated, Berkshire, Liberty, and National Grid are generally supportive of the inclusion of “non-pipe alternatives,” assuming the non-pipe alternative criteria is met and determined the NPA to be affordable and feasible by the LDC and the NPA has been reviewed and approved by the Department in the context of the GSEP, which would include the safe and reliable interconnection, distribution, and metering of low-carbon fuel resources.
 The same Departmental standard of review used for traditional GSEP projects would also apply to non-pipe alternatives.
 Ultimately, the Department, in reviewing the GSEPs, must prioritize safety, security, reliability of service, affordability, equity and reductions in greenhouse gas emissions to meet statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.

-Opposed by: Attorney General’s Office; LEAN; NCLC; HEET
+Opposed by: Attorney General’s Office; LEAN; NCLC; HEET; Jonathan Buonocore

 Statements in Opposition: